ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 1. **Request**: Client sends a capability request to the server
 2. **Invoice Generation**: Server sends a `notifications/payment_required` notification with a payment request (e.g., Lightning Network invoice, Cashu PaymentRequest, Payment gateway URL, etc.)
-3. **Payment Verification**: Client pays
+3. **Payment Verification**: Client pays and the server verifies the payment
 4. **Capability Access**: Once payment is verified, the server processes the capability request, and responds with the result

 Payment verification is handled by the server and can be implemented using Lightning Network zaps (NIP-57) or other payment methods.

 ## Encryption

-### Overview

-CTXVM supports optional end-to-end encryption for enhanced privacy and security using the Nostr protocol's encryption standards.
-This feature leverages a simplified version of NIP-17 (Private Direct Messages) for secure message encryption and NIP-59 (Gift Wrap) for metadata protection, ensuring that:
+ContextVM supports optional end-to-end encryption for enhanced privacy and security.
+This feature leverages a simplified version of NIP-17 (Private Direct Messages) for secure message encryption and NIP-59 (Gift Wrap) pattern with no 'rumor' with NIP-59 gift wrapping for metadata protection, ensuring that:

-1. **Message Content Privacy**: All CTXVM message content is encrypted using NIP-44 encryption
+1. **Message Content Privacy**: All ContextVM message content is encrypted using NIP-44 encryption
 2. **Metadata Protection**: Gift wrapping hides participant identities, timestamps, and message patterns
 3. **Selective Encryption**: Clients and servers can negotiate encryption on a per-session basis

-Encryption in CTXVM maintains full compatibility with the standard protocol while adding an additional privacy layer.
+Encryption in ContextVM maintains full compatibility with the standard protocol while adding an additional privacy layer.
 When encryption is enabled, all kind 25910 events are encrypted using the NIP-17/NIP-59 pattern, while replaceable events (server announcements and capability lists) remain unencrypted for discoverability.

 ### Encryption Support Discovery